matkoniecz/backup_github_issues_as_markdown_files/README.md

-This is a simple script for generating a printable PDF for each issue in GitHub issues for a particular repository.
-This is sometimes useful for triaging a large backlog of issues.
+This is a simple script for downloading contents of issue tracker from github.